folio-org/raml-module-builder/DB-schema-migration.md

 Certainly, all the use cases for DB changes remain valid and must be taken into consideration except that compensation scripts are not needed in this scenario.

 In case of any issues or errors during a module’s update, all we need to do is to enable the previous version of the module for the tenant.
-The only drawback here is that if we find any problems after some time when users have already worked with the new version of the module we also need to provide backward replication of data from the DB schema of the new version to the DB schema of the old one.
+But pay attention that all changes done after the migration are lost.